suyinwb/kickstarter-analysis/README.md

 _**April, May, June, July, September**_ and _**November**_ have _**60%**_ & above success rates.

 Therefore _**April, September**_ and _**November**_ can be taken into consideration as secondary launch months if Louise had missed the window between May to July.

+#### Analysis of All Category Outcomes Outcomes Based on Goals
+The above shows that campaigns with the most likely change of reaching their goals are campaigns below $1000; with 76% campaigns reaching their funding goals.

+Second highest campaigns to reach their goals are campaigns between $1000 to $4999; with 66% campaigns reaching their funding goals.
+Third highest campaigns to reach their goals are campaigns between $5000 to $9999; with 53% campaigns reaching their funding goals.
+Fourth highest campaigns to reach their goals are campaigns between $10,000 to $14999 and between $40,000 to $44999; with 48% campaigns reaching their funding goals and 49% campaigns reaching their funding goals, respectively.

+Funding goals above $50,000 has the highest failed rate at 58% and canceled rate at 23%; followed by goals between $45,000 to $49,999 at 52%.
+The third funding goals most likely to fail is goals between $20,000 to $24,999 at 49%.